-The answer is yes any true beginner can do it, and the solution is waiting for you just below with a kit that combines the best in German and Italian engineering in the form of polishes and a random orbital car buffer.
-A kit that combines the safest, most user friendly car buffer known as a DA (dual-action), along with the amazing capabilities of micro-fiber.
+The answer is yes, and any true beginner can do it, and the solution is waiting for you just below with a kit that combines the best in German and Italian engineering in the form of polishes and a random orbital car buffer.
+A kit that combines the safest, most user friendly car buffer known as a DA (dual-action), along with the amazing capabilities of professional grade car polishes.

 The industry has long recognized the need to bridge the gap between professionals and the non-professional.
-Most beginners go running in the opposite direction at the first mention of car buffers and the many horror stories everyone seems to have permanently stuck in their heads.
+Most beginners go running in the opposite direction at the first mention of car buffers and the many horror stories permanently stuck in most peoples heads.

 Understandably the first-timer will be fearful of finding themselves behind the wrong car buffer based on their lack of experience, and think any car paint restorer will have to be done by hand and with hours of arm breaking work.

-Now that you know the quickest, most effective way to restore your cars paint as a beginner, while producing professional level results, you also need to remember that there is a very critiacl step to perform prior to any of your car polishing:
+Now that you know the quickest, most effective way to restore your cars paint as a beginner while producing professional level results, you also need to remember that there is a very critiacl step to perform prior to any of your car polishing: